Demixing Sines and Spikes Using Multiple Measurement Vectors: Total Variation Norm Minimization

-for some constants ${C_K}$, ${C_s}$, and ${N\geq2\times10^{3}}$. \end{thm} \begin{rem} Using MMVs lead to an increased probability of successful recovery.
+\begin{rem} Using MMVs leads to an increased probability of successful recovery.
 To see this, consider demixing the corresponding columns of $\bm S$ and $\bm Z$ in the SMV case \cite{fernandez2017demixing}.
-With fixed N, each column of $\bm S$ and $\bm Z$ can be recovered from the corresponding column of of $\bm Y$ with probability at least $1-\epsilon$.
+For a fixed N, each column of $\bm S$ and $\bm Z$ can be recovered from the corresponding column of $\bm Y$ with a probability of at least $1-\epsilon$.
 Thus, in order to recover all the columns of $\bm S$, the probability of successful recovery would be at least $1-L\epsilon$.
-However, in order to solve the problem with a single optimization, as proposed in Theorem 1, the probability of successful recovery for the same conditions on $N$ and $K$, is at least $1-\sqrt{L}\epsilon$.
-This explicitly certifies that the proposed method outperforms $L$ individual SMVs in terms of the success probability. \end{rem} The proof of theorem\ref{theorem1} appears in Appendix A. In Section\ref{section4} we look at the dual of (\ref{eqn4}) and reformulate it as a SDP.
+However, in order to solve the problem with a single optimization, as proposed in Theorem 1, the probability of successful recovery for weaker conditions on $N$ and $K$, is at least $1-\sqrt{L}\epsilon$.
+This explicitly certifies that the proposed method outperforms $L$ individual SMVs in terms of the success probability.
+It is also worth mentioning that the simulation results in Section \ref{section6} indicate that the MMV performance can actually be better than even a single SMV.
+This issue can also be captured by Theorem \ref{theorem1} since by increasing L, the conditions on $K, s$ would be weaker.
+This in turn shows that for fixed $K$ and $s$, the performance of our method enhances by increasing the number $L$ of snapshots.
+It is also worth noting that in the SMV case ($L=1$), the bound in Theorem \ref{theorem1} reduces to the required sample complexity of SMV case obtained in \cite[Theorem 2.2]{fernandez2017demixing}. \end{rem} The proof of Theorem \ref{theorem1} appears in Section \ref{section7}.
+In Section \ref{section4} we look at the dual of (\ref{eqn4}) and reformulate it as an SDP.